-Written by: Faith Angelakis, Literacy Specialist Summit School of Ahwatukee
+Written by: Faith Angelakis, Literacy Specialist Summit School

-Faith Angelakis, the reading specialist at Summit School of Ahwatukee, has a poster hanging prominently on her office door that says: 10 Ways to Become a Better Reader: 1) Read, 2) Read….10) Read.
+Faith Angelakis, the reading specialist at Summit School, has a poster hanging prominently on her office door that says: 10 Ways to Become a Better Reader: 1) Read, 2) Read….10) Read.
 “I often hear students chuckle as they walk by and read the poster,” says Angelakis with a smile.
 “It may seem simplistic, but reading to young children may be the biggest head start to building a solid literacy foundation, preparing child to read well when the time is right.”
 Here are just a few of the benefits that parents teach when reading aloud to children.

 • Reading fluency: Hearing an adult provides an excellent example of smooth, properly phrased, and expressive oral reading.
 When it is time for your child to read, the lessons modeled will be remembered and emulated.